iskcrew/isk_deprecated/README.md

 External dependencies
 ---------------------

-Imagemagick (developed using  6.8.5-5, other versions probably fine) Nginx (or some other front-end webserver capable of proxying websocket connections) librsvg & rsvg-convert (developed with 2.36.4) memcached (1.4.5) redis (2.6.10)
+ * Imagemagick (developed using  6.8.5-5, other versions probably fine)
+ * Nginx (or some other front-end webserver capable of proxying websocket connections)
+ * librsvg & rsvg-convert (developed with 2.36.4)
+ 	* soon to be eliminated in favour of inkscape
+ * memcached (1.4.5)
+ * redis (2.6.10)

-inkscape for external editing
+ * inkscape ( for external editing and converting some of the slides from .svg to .png)
-iskdpy ( http://github.com/deram/iskdpy/ ) for running the slideshows
+ * iskdpy ( http://github.com/deram/iskdpy/ ) for running the slideshows

 Installation
 ------------